Chiewy23/design-patterns/README.md

 Similar to the strategy pattern.
 However, in the state pattern there are usually only two implementations;
 an online state and offline state.
 In addition, a state pattern provides a default implementation.

+## Proxy

+Wraps an object to control access to it.